Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can learn more about choosing a free plugin in our guide on how to choose the best WordPress plugin.

-Please keep in mind that free plugins are offered as they are, with no warranties, and no promise of support.
-Plugin authors can stop working on a plugin at anytime they want.
+Please remember that free plugins are offered without warranties or promises of support.
+Plugin authors can stop working on a plugin at any time.

-If you feel you will be needing lots of support, and you want regular updates, then a paid plugin will be a better choice.
+If you feel you will need lots of support and you want regular updates, then a paid plugin will be a better choice.

 For more details, see our guide on when it is worth buying premium WordPress plugins.
 We use a combination of both free and paid plugins on all our websites.